 Though there is a long time before the All-American standout needs to sign a National Letter of Intent, but he is officially down to three SEC West schools: Alabama Crimson Tide, Auburn Tigers, and LSU Tigers.

 “Kool-Aid” is also being recruiting as a basketball player, holding several Division I offers and earning All-Tournament Team honors in the AHSAA State Tournament this year.

 Ga’Quincy McKinstry Highlights

 Something that stands out about McKinstry is his ability in all phases of the game, not just as a cover corner.
-He has the ability to go up and make plays at receiver, which could translate well on defense as well as returning kicks, making him dangerous once he intercepts passes.
+He has the athleticism to go up and make plays at wide receiver, which could translate well on defense as well as returning kicks, making him dangerous once he intercepts passes.

 Something I really like about his film is he made plays in both man coverage as well as in a zone.
 Being able to go back and forth between schemes is important when trying to trick quarterbacks, so his ability to play both will help him moving forward.

 This post was originally published on February 20, 2020 before updating.